sareetb/urp_ext/README.md

 1. Select the region where you want to deploy

-1. When prompted, paste in your client ID, client secre, refresh token, developer token and MCC ID
+1. When prompted, paste in your client ID, client secret, refresh token, developer token and MCC ID

 1. Wait for the deployment to finish.
 Once finished you will be given your ***URL***